-Uphill Junior School, with its trademark blue roofs on all the permanent buildingsThis view shows the new Kindergarten site, with the extended wooden classroom block and playground.
+Uphill Junior School, with its trademark blue roofs View showing the Kindergarten site, with the extended wooden classroom block and playground.

-There is plenty of space remaining behind the wooden building for permanent Kindergarten classrooms to be built in years to come.
-The original latrine block, currently being used as a boys’ latrine will, in time, be re-purposed as a latrine for the youngest boys and girls, and the Kindergarten site will be accessed by a gates from the track and from the primary school site.
-Before the COVID 19 pandemic almost half the school roll were in Baby, Middle and Top class so it will be good to give these youngsters their own dedicate space in which to learn and play.
+New kindergarten site: There is plenty of space behind the wooden kindergarten building for permanent classrooms – when we have raised the funds.
+The original latrine block will be become the dedicated kindergarten latrine, and the site will be accessed by new gates.
+Before the COVID pandemic almost half the school roll were in Baby, Middle and Top classes, so it will be good to give these youngsters their own space in which to learn and play.

 This aerial photograph shows off the Primary school buildings.

-With the Kindergarten classrooms gone, the lower Primary children now have more space in which to play when they return to school in January 2021.
-There are a few more building projects to complete – a new latrine for the Primary boys, plus a permanent kitchen and dining hall – and then the courtyard area inside the main entrance can be landscaped.
+With the Kindergarten classrooms gone, the lower primary children now have more space to play when they return to school in 2021.
+There are still building projects to complete – a new latrine for the primary boys, plus a permanent kitchen and dining hall – and then the courtyard area inside the main entrance can be landscaped.
 We can’t wait to have a school without piles of bricks and sand lying around the place!

 Main entrance to Uphill Junior School – we hope that the school wall will be painted very soon!